doope12/newnew.github.io/README.md

 ***Gambling site with futures like opening cases, roulette, coinflip, upgrader, crash***

+Website is fully immersive.
+Every data is saved on local storage.

 Link to [site](https://ludzikk.github.io/CSGO-Gambling-Site/), it was built using [GitHub Pages](https://pages.github.com/).